Kamran-Afzali/Kamran-Afzali.github.io/_posts/digital_health_training_selected.md

 ####  Medical schools

-- The Australian Medical Council (AMC) and the Australian Digital Health Agency (the Agency) formed a partnership in 2020 to engage in a project aimed at understanding how technology impacts the standards of medical education, training and practice in Australia.
+- The Australian Medical Council (AMC) and the Australian Digital Health Agency formed a partnership in 2020 to engage in a project aimed at understanding how technology impacts the standards of medical education, training and practice in Australia.
 This was done in alignment with the AMC’s roles as a national standards body for medical education and training, and as the accreditation authority for the medical profession.
 AMC completed this work by launching the [framework](https://www.amc.org.au/wp-content/uploads/2021/10/Digital-Health-in-Medicine-Capability-Framework-FINAL-18-Oct-2021.pdf) with medical education providers and other key stakeholders of medicine.
 As part of this launch, AMC also presented on the capability framework at a number of national medical education and workforce conferences and shared a new look digital health page with their stakeholders.

 #### University of Sydney

-- **Departments**: Faculty of Engineering, Computer sciences
+- **Departments**: Faculty of Engineering, Computer sciences, Faculty of Medicine and Health
-- **Programs**: Graduate Certificate, Bachlors, Masters
+- **Programs**:  Bachlors, Masters, Graduate Certificate

 - [Bachelor of Advanced Computing and Bachelor of Science (Health)](https://www.sydney.edu.au/courses/courses/uc/bachelor-of-advanced-computing-and-bachelor-of-science-health.html)

   - The Bachelor of Advanced Computing/Bachelor of Science (Health) is a combined undergraduate coursework degree that will develop your technical skills in computing while providing a thorough grounding in health and health systems at the local, national and global level.
-You will complete core units that cover the skills needed to work as a computing professional, along with a major from the Advanced Computing disciplinary pool and advanced computing elective units.
-Additionally, you will complete a major in health, with core units in areas such as human biology, psychology and eHealth, ensuring you develop a breadth of knowledge in healthcare and its latest developments.
+The participant will complete core units that cover the skills needed to work as a computing professional, along with a major from the Advanced Computing disciplinary pool and advanced computing elective units.
+Additionally, they will complete a major in health, with core units in areas such as human biology, psychology and eHealth, ensuring you develop a breadth of knowledge in healthcare and its latest developments.

   - [Course details](https://cusp.sydney.edu.au/students/view-degree-page/degree_id/782)

 - [Master of Digital Health and Data Science](https://www.sydney.edu.au/courses/courses/pc/master-of-digital-health-and-data-science.html)

-  - Our Master of Digital Health and Data Science is co-designed and co-taught by the School of Computer Science in the Faculty of Engineering, and Biomedical Informatics and Digital Health in the Faculty of Medicine and Health.
+  -  Master of Digital Health and Data Science is co-designed and co-taught by the School of Computer Science in the Faculty of Engineering, and Biomedical Informatics and Digital Health in the Faculty of Medicine and Health.
 All units have been specifically developed to provide you with advanced data science skills in the context of healthcare.

   - [Course details](https://cusp.sydney.edu.au/students/view-degree-page/degree_id/1145)

 - [Graduate Certificate in Digital Health and Data Science](https://www.sydney.edu.au/courses/courses/pc/graduate-certificate-in-digital-health-and-data-science.html)

-  - Our Graduate Certificate in Digital Health and Data Science is co-designed and co-taught by the School of Computer Science in the Faculty of Engineering, and Biomedical Informatics and Digital Health in the Faculty of Medicine and Health.
-All units have been specifically developed to provide you with advanced data science skills in the context of healthcare.
+  - The Graduate Certificate in Digital Health and Data Science is co-designed and co-taught by the School of Computer Science in the Faculty of Engineering, and Biomedical Informatics and Digital Health in the Faculty of Medicine and Health.
+All units have been specifically developed to provide the participant with advanced data science skills in the context of healthcare.

   - [Course details](https://cusp.sydney.edu.au/students/view-degree-page/degree_id/1146)

 ##### Anthology of presented courses